INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Satelite Data Analysis/05 - Data Formats and Visualisation/05 - Data Formats and Visualisation.md

 | **Accuracy**                                      | -           | +           |
 | **Flexibility in Representing Shapes**            | -           | +           |
 | **Ease of Combining with Remote Sensing Imagery** | +           | -           |
+> [!info]- Details on some categories
+> **Spatial Resolution:** Raster data can represent continuous data (e.g., elevation, temperature) more effectively, while vector data is better for discrete features (e.g., roads, boundaries).
+> **Ease of Combining with Remote Sensing Imagery:** Raster data is easier to combine with remote sensing imagery, as it is already in a grid format.